Ossur Carbon Fiber AFO Fit Guide (AFO Light & AFO Dynamic)

 - Avoid narrow slip-ons and high heels

-- Fit the brace into your best “AFO-friendly” shoe (see shoe rules below).
+- Fit the brace into your best AFO-friendly shoe.

 - Walk indoors for 5–10 minutes.

 - Remove and check skin.
-Mild pinkness that fades can happen early.
-Stop for sharp pain, blisters, numbness/tingling, or redness that persists.
+Mild pinkness that fades is common early.
+Stop for sharp pain, blisters, numbness/tingling, or redness that persists — contact a clinician.

 - Remove the shoe's insole to create space.